ViniChab/Generic-API/README.md

 A generic API made with Node.js

 # Why?
-This API is built so everytime you need a quick and simple Node.js API, you can just fork this and customize it
+This API is built so everytime you need a quick and simple Node.js API, you can just fork this and customize it.

 # What is it built with?

 Knex and express, mostly.
-You can check the other packages in the package.json file, but its mostly really simples.
+You can check the other packages in the package.json file, but it is mostly really simple.

 # How do I start it?

 Just clone it, and run:
 ```
 npm i
 npm start
 ```